 This post on Notre Dame de Brebières in Albert is part of a series on the Great War sites of France and Belgium.

 I have a confession: I’m not a traveller who suffers from Church Fatigue.
-I know that on trips to Germany or Italy, for example, many travellers have reported that the urge to go into every church to see what there is to see leads to a kind of church blindness, where the mosaics and renaissance frescoes and candles all begin to blur.
+For example, on trips to Germany or Italy, many travellers have reported that the urge to go into every church to see what there is to see leads to a kind of church blindness, where the mosaics and renaissance frescoes and candles all begin to blur.

 Meanwhile, I can’t get enough.
 There’s something about the structure of a church that leads to a strange freedom; you can learn to “read” a church and the basic layout may not change much, but contained within that architectural grammar are a thousand new ideas every time.
 The common shape lets a visitor move through this familiar place and leads you right to the unique aspects.

 The twentieth and twenty-first century church is surprisingly distinct from its architectural contemporaries.
 I think it is the light; a good architect gets light into a building, and this can be an obsession in many recent buildings.
 A great architect can manage and manipulate that light to perfection.
 The cruciform traditional church demands a balance of light and shade that elevates the work of its artists and artisans.
 Gaudí put it well when he expressed this principle most eloquently of all in his Sagrada Familia.

 Albert’s basilica of Notre Dame de Brebières comes from the same era and it became one of my favourite churches within minutes.
 Let me show you why.

 The War in Albert

 In June, when I visited, the facade of the basilica hosted a digital display board counting the days of German occupation one hundred years ago from the current day.
 Albert was occupied by Germans, along with much of this area as the front moved back and forth across the Somme valley.

 You will find a series of statues around the square depicting Allied soldiers who fought in and around Albert.
 They wear their national military dress.
 Here is the Scottish piper: